Richard A. Chaifetz School of Business

 Accounting Program Probation

 Accounting students will be on program probation if the cumulative SLU grade point average (GPA) falls below a 2.70.
-Students will have one semester to increase their cumulative GPA to a 2.7.
-If not, students will not be allowed to register for 3000 or 4000 level accounting courses.
+Students will have one semester to increase their cumulative GPA to a 2.70.
+If the GPA minimum is not subsequently met, students will not be allowed to register for 3000 or 4000 level accounting courses.

 Major and Minor Program Probation

-Students in a business major and/or business minor (except accounting – see above) will be on program probation if the grade point average (GPA) in major courses used to fulfill major or minor requirements falls below a 2.0.
-Students will have one semester to increase their major or minor GPA to a 2.0; if not, students will not be allowed to register for 3000 or 4000 level major courses
+Students in a business major and/or business minor (except accounting – see above) will be on program probation if the grade point average (GPA) in major-specific courses used to fulfill major or minor requirements falls below a 2.0.
+Students will have one semester to increase their GPA in their major- or minor-specific GPA to a 2.0; if not, students will not be allowed to register for 3000 or 4000 level major-specific courses

 Second Major

-Business students may supplement a chosen major with a second major and/or minor in a different business discipline.
+In addition to pursuing a second major in a program outside the business school, business students may supplement a chosen major with a second major and/or minor in a different business discipline.
 However, a second major within the business school is considered a single undergraduate degree and not considered two undergraduate degrees.
-Students completing more than one major within the business school will receive one diploma indicating majors while their academic transcript indicating both the majors and minor(s).
-If a business course overlaps between two business majors, it may be counted only once and credited to one functional major, i.e. sports marketing may be used to satisfy a marketing major requirement or a sports business major requirement, but not both.
+Students completing more than one major within the business school will receive one diploma indicating majors while their academic transcript will indicate both the majors and minor(s).
+Outside of the Business Common Body of Knowledge (CBK), a maximum of one business course (3 credit hours) may be used to fulfill requirements in two business majors/minors.

 Transfer Credit Guidelines/Concurrent Enrollment

-Students interested in transferring credit from another institution should contact the academic programs and student services office in the School of Business to determine the applicability of transfer coursework toward graduation requirements.
+Students interested in transferring credit from another institution should contact the Academic Programs and Student Services Office in the School of Business to determine the applicability of transfer coursework toward graduation requirements.
 Students must earn a grade of "C" or higher in any approved transfer courses.
 Continuing students must receive approval prior to enrolling in courses away from SLU.
 Full-time, business degree-seeking students may not take courses concurrently at other institutions during the fall or spring semesters unless offered through an inter-university agreement.
-Students are limited to nine credits of summer coursework; however, students with at least a 3.00 cumulative grade point average (GPA) may petition to take up to 12 credits of summer work.

 Undergraduate Students Taking Graduate Business Courses

 Undergraduate students are generally not permitted to enroll in graduate business courses; however, seniors with a minimum 3.00 cumulative grade point average (GPA) may petition to take up to six credits of graduate coursework in their senior year.
 Prior to completion of their bachelor's degree, students are limited to a 15-credit course load during any semester in which they are taking graduate-level coursework.
-Approval by the assistant dean is required.
+Approval by the associate dean for Undergraduate Education is required.

-Undergraduate business students complete the University Undergraduate Core, Business School Requirements, the Business Common Body of Knowledge, and Major Requirements.
+Undergraduate business students complete the University Undergraduate Core, Program Requirements, the Business Common Body of Knowledge, and Major-Specific Requirements.

 Business Common Body of Knowledge (CBK)